damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Deployment notifications in Slack](/images/blogimages/ci-deployment-and-environments/slack.png){: .shadow}

-But the time goes, your website became really popular, your team grow from 2 to 8 people.
+But the time goes, your website became popular; your team grows from 2 to 8 people.
 People develop in parallel, so the situation when people wait for each other to preview something on Staging become pretty common.
 “Deploy every branch to staging” stopped to work.